 I immediately cleared my diary when the chance came to visit the region.
 Who wouldn't prioritise a trip to paradise?!
 Landing there on Valentine's Day, I witnessed a country so steeped in coffee that there is evidence of it everywhere you look.
 Needless to say I fell in love with the place!

 That the economy and the culture of the country should be so intertwined with coffee is not surprising when you consider that the first trees were planted there in the 1780's.
 Some families have been working in coffee for many generations and I had always been keen to connect with this origin and with Coope Tarrazu that we have been buying from for all these years.
-We share some common ground as a multi-generational family coffee business.
+We share some common ground as multi-generational family coffee businesses.